OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/twitter-account-setup.md

 	* **Phone or Email**: This will be the official email associated with your business account.
 	* **Password**: Enter in a password you can remember.
 3. Enter a valid phone number.
 Twitter requires an account be verified with a valid phone number before allowing access to many developer features, such as gaining access to [OAuth keys](http://localhost:8000/authentication/#access-tokens).
-4. Create a user name/twitter handle for the account.
+4. Create a username/twitter handle for the account.
 As with the Full Name this should be relevant to the business name and similar to the display name you have chosen.
 Again avoid numbers, and underscores.
 Use the upper case  naming convention.
 For example: **@OpenWaterFoundation**

 ## Create a Test Account
 When developing new tools it is a good idea to create a test account for testing purposes.
-With a test account you can post updates to Twitter and ensure that no body can see them.
+With a test account you can post updates to Twitter and ensure that nobody can see them.

 #### Create a Test Account:
 Create a test account similar to creating a typical user account: